Discovering Meditation Home Page Next Talk

 Godwin: I would like you to make more such discoveries.
 There are some very interesting exercises to do.
 This is what I am encouraging you to do, to make your own discoveries.
 Forget what you have read, forget what you have heard.
 Just be simple and practical and find out.
 This can be so fascinating; if you can have the openness to learn, you can discover so much.

 This is meditation.
 Not taking anything for granted.
-I mean, how fortunate we are, how grateful we should be that we have this fascinating experience.
+I mean, we should be grateful and think how fortunate we are that we have this fascinating experience.
 I call it the laboratory of mind and body.
 But it seems that though this mind and body are so close to us, they are in many ways so very far away.

-So please, generate a fascination for this, please find a taste for this, please develop a curiosity for this.
+So please, generate a fascination for this, find a taste for this, and develop a curiosity for this.
 Find this the most meaningful thing one can do in this life, to discover what is so close to us.
 Feel happy about this, feel grateful about this, and feel enthusiastic about this.
-Because it is fascinating, it is learning all the time about thoughts, about emotions, about perception, about so many things in this world of ours.
+Because it is fascinating, learning all the time about thoughts, about emotions, about perception, about so many things in this world of ours.

-It is really a blessing that we have this fascinating mind - sometimes very complicated, very subtle, but always interesting, fascinating.
+It is really a blessing that we have this fascinating mind - sometimes very complicated, very subtle, but always interesting and fascinating.
 The only thing is, you need to be very simple.
 This is very difficult.
 We are good at complicating very simple things.
-We had this when we were children, we were curious, always asking questions, but we have lost this curiosity.
+We had this when we were children.
+We were curious, always asking questions, but we have lost this curiosity.
 It is so beautiful when you talk with children, how clearly they speak, because they just speak from their heart, from their experience.

-I'll just share two experiences of mine in this connection.
-One was with a child who was about five or six years old, she was in Switzerland, I think, and she was telling me about swimming.
+I’ll just share two experiences of mine regarding this.
+One was with a child who was about five or six years old.
+She was in Switzerland, I think, and she was telling me about swimming.
 I cannot swim, so I asked her: Can you teach me to swim?
-She said: It is very simple: lie on the water with courage.
-If I had asked a professor of swimming, he or she would have given me a one-hour lecture and I'd still be confused about what swimming is.
+She said: It is very simple-lie on the water with courage.
+If I had asked a professor of swimming, he or she would have given me a one-hour lecture and I’d still be confused about what swimming is.
 This is the beauty of childlike simplicity.
 They speak from their heart, from their experience.
-By the way, then I asked her: What to do if I don't have courage?
-Very innocently she said: Then you won't be able to swim!
-Simple, isn't it?
+By the way, then I asked her: What to do if I don’t have courage?
+Very innocently she said: Then you won’t be able to swim!
+Simple, isn’t it?

-Another experience: it was at a retreat like the one here, but it was a weekend retreat and like the sweet child we have here there was a young girl.
+Another experience took place at a retreat like the one here.
+But it was a weekend retreat and like the sweet child we have here, there was a young girl.
 The mother said she had just come for one day and asked if her daughter could sit with us in meditation.
 So I said: It will be nice to have her with us.
-I gave this exercise of just listening to the sounds, and after that I had a discussion with them: Now what actually happened to you when you heard these sounds?
-There were about 25 to 30 people, so they all gave very lengthy, long-winded explanations.
-Some were confused by the exercise.
-Some were not giving details of what happened, they were asking questions from me.
-And then it came to this child.
-She used just one word: Floating.
+I gave this exercise of just listening to the sounds, and after that I had a discussion with them.
+Now what actually happened to you when you heard these sounds?
+There were about 25 to 30 people, and they all gave very lengthy, long-winded explanations.
+Some were even confused by the exercise.
+Some were not giving details of what happened but were asking me questions.
+And then when it came to this child, she used just one word: Floating.
 She was just floating with the sounds.
 Just being with the sounds.
 Immediately I said: Please, let us have a discussion on how we have complicated our minds.
-Because it was such a touching, moving experience for everyone present, when this little girl who had never meditated before used just one word, unlike all these other people.
+It was such a touching and moving experience for everyone present, when this little girl who had never meditated before used just one word, unlike all these other people.

-So you see what I am doing, I started by talking about thoughts, and slowly, slowly I'm going on to different topics!
-So now let me pause and I am sure you will have questions.
+So you see what I am doing?
+I started by talking about thoughts, and slowly, slowly I’m going on to different topics!
+Now let me pause and I am sure you will have questions.
 Please ask questions, especially in relation to everyday life.
 I am much more concerned about what happens in everyday life rather than what happens here.
 Especially working with thoughts.

 Questions about Thoughts